Although you might think that you need to invest in a telescope when you want to turn astronomy into your new hobby, this isn’t true.

 Think About Multi-Coated Vs. Fully Multi-Coated Lenses

 When lenses are multi-coated, this means that multiple surfaces have been coated.
-On the other hand, fully multi-coated lenses means that every single surface, both inside and outside of the lenses, contain multiple coatings.
+On the other hand, fully multi-coated lenses mean that every single surface, both inside and outside of the lenses, contains multiple coatings.

 The latter is much more efficient when it comes to enabling you to see clearer images with color-correct features and better contrast.